postechsv/maude-se/tests/README.md

 ### Origin

-These example files were sourced from pta2maude by Jaime Arias and subsequently modified.
+These example files were sourced from Jaime Arias and subsequently modified.